The three stones for this moon — ready when you are:

 You don't need a ceremony.
 You don't need a moon circle or a sage bundle or a specific playlist.
 What you need is five quiet minutes and one honest answer.

-Here's what I'm actually doing tonight:
+Here's what I actually do:

 - Step outside after sunset and face southeast.
 You'll see her rising.
 If you can't get outside, stand near a window.
 The point is to acknowledge her — she's been building toward this all month.